 All of the Company's business is underwritten from the UK.
-The Company writes only one line of business which is to provide professional indemnity insurance to patent attorneys and trade mark attorneys.
+The Company writes only one line of business, which is to provide professional indemnity insurance to patent attorneys and trademark attorneys.

-For the year ended 31 May 2017, the Company produced a surplus of £1.870m as detailed further in the table below which is a summary of the Company's technical account reported on a UK GAAP basis.
+For the twelve months to 30 June 2020, the Company produced a deficit of £0.330m as detailed further in the table below, which is a summary of the Company's technical account reported on a UK GAAP basis.

-The table below compares the key financial information from the 2017 financial year with the corresponding figures from the 2016 financial year.
+The table below compares the key financial information from the 2020 financial period with the corresponding figures from the 2019 financial year.